ieeeupsb/workshop_STM32/guides/ex1-blink.md

 ![Main file](figs/code_main.png)

-Whoaaa! there's a lot going on here already!
-Yes, STM32CubeMX, the tool you selected the pin as output, generates (the boring to write) code for you and because of that you need to be careful were you write your own code because there is chucks of code that belong to STM32CubeMX and those chunks are overwrited each time you change anything in STM32CubeMX.
+Whoaaa!
+There's a lot going on here already!
+Yes, STM32CubeMX, the tool you selected the pin as output, generates (the boring to write) code for you.
+Because of that you need to be careful where to write your own code since there are chucks of code that belong to STM32CubeMX and those chunks are overwrited every time you change anything in STM32CubeMX.
 This means you have be be extra careful to always write your code between **BEGIN** and **END** comment statements.
 If you do that your code will stay safe.
 Here it is an excerpt of code that has two bounding boxes for you to write code.
 Each one has different titles, for different ends.

 ~~~~c
 #include "main.h"